-All bats belonging to the traditionally recognized suborder Microchiroptera (micro-bats) use echolocation to avoid obstacles and locate prey in conjunction with their eyesight.
+All bats in the suborder Yangochiroptera, and many in Yinpterochiroptera, use echolocation to avoid obstacles and locate prey in conjunction with their eyesight.
 Evolutionary history and differing ecological requirements mean echolocation calls tend to differ between species, so they are often useful for identification.
 Echolocation calls vary greatly depending on what a bat is doing, especially in response to how close the bat is to clutter.
 Bat detectors detect the echolocation calls emitted by bats and produce audible and/or visible images which reveal the presence of bats, their activity and useful features of their calls.
 This gives us the opportunity to observe, identify, and study bats without catching them.